 Section 33ADA(1) provides any resident assessee engaged in a profession under 44AA and total gross receipts do not exceed INR 50 lakh in any previous year, 50% of the gross receipts of the assessee shall be deemed to be the taxable profits.
 The section allows individuals, HUF and partnership firms to claim the benefit of presumptive taxation.
 Limited liability partnerships are required to maintain books of accounts as per LLP act.
 Therefore, an amendment has been made to clarify that 44ADA does not apply to LLP.

 Income Declaration Scheme (IDS) amendment

 The Income Declaration Scheme, 2016 provided an opportunity to the taxpayers to disclose any income in the past and make payment of tax, surcharge and penalty as per the provisions of the Scheme.
 Section 187 provides that if the declarant failed to pay such amount, the declaration filed by the declarant shall be deemed invalid.
-Meanwhile, section 191 provides that any amount of tax, such large and penalty paid in pursuance of adeclaration made under the Scheme shall not be refundable.
+Meanwhile, section 191 provides that any amount of tax, surcharge and penalty paid in pursuance of a declaration made under the Scheme shall not be refundable.
 A proviso was inserted in section 191 to empower the Board to specify a class of persons to whom such tax paid in excess shall be refundable.
 Section 191 is now amended to provide that such excess amount being refunded shall be without payment of any interest.